 Staying Overnight in Georgetown, Kentucky – Yea!
 Found an EV Charging Station

-We stayed Overnight just north of Lexington, Kentucky, in Georgetown.
+We stayed overnight just north of Lexington, Kentucky, in Georgetown.
 It’s a pretty big little city.
 There’s a Toyota plant that makes Corollas and lots of hotels around the exit.
-However, I was surprised that there were very few electric vehicles charging stations nearby.
+However, I was surprised that there was very few electric vehicle charging stations nearby.

 I looked up the PlugShare mobile app and found a bank of EV charging stations at a nearby Marathon gas station within a short distance of our hotel.
 So early in the morning, before we were planning on leaving, I took the Pacifica over to figure out what it would take to use that charging station.

 These EV charging stations were put in place using ChargePoint.
 It required me to download their mobile app.
 I went ahead and associated my credit card using an Apple Wallet.
 Once this was set up, I could get the charging station operational, and lo and behold, it was free!

 I went back to the hotel, had breakfast, and packed up.
 The Pacifica was all charged up in just over 2 hours.
 Interestingly, based on my app’s display and the charging station, I found that it needed 13.4 kilowatt-hours.
 So I’m going to keep that in mind.

 On to Ann Arbor, Lunch, and Another Charge